 – Click here for the Diversity, Equity, and Inclusion Grant Spreadsheet

 – Click here for the Service and Philanthropy Grant Spreadsheet

 – Click here for the Annual Grant Spreadsheet

 • Fill in all related revenues and expenses for the organization for the year including current Office of Student Activities balance.

 • Rename the budget as the name of your club or organization.
 Save this Excel Sheet and upload it in the application in Part Three.

 Part Three: Grants Application

-a) Completed Presentation; and
+a) Completed Presentation (only for spot funding); and

 b) Completed Budget in your Grant Application